iaalm/xraygpt/xraygpt/xraydb/README.md

 # X-Ray DB adaptor lib

+X-Ray operates like a concordance for kindle device, listing most commonly used character names, locations, themes, or ideas, which are sorted into the two main categories of "People" and "Terms".

 ## X-Ray DB file
-Assume you have a file named `name.epub`, then the X-Ray DB file should be store as name/XRAY.entities.{ASIN}.asc, with [ASIN](https://en.wikipedia.org/wiki/Amazon_Standard_Identification_Number) of the book.
+Assume you have a file named `name.epub`, then the X-Ray DB file should be store as name.sdr/XRAY.entities.{ASIN}.asc, with [ASIN](https://en.wikipedia.org/wiki/Amazon_Standard_Identification_Number) of the book.
 This file is a sqlite3 database file.

 ## DB schema